asiusko/Matrix_32x16/readme.md

 - Capacitor C2 470mf - power supply noise filter.
 - Resistors R1-R4 330Ω–470Ω - protection resistors, place the resistors as close as possible to the ESP32 pin for maximum effectiveness (voltage spikes can damage the first LED in the chain or cause erratic behavior)
 - Diode D1 1N4001-1N4007 - to prevent LEDs power supply from USB port during firmware update.
+- R6-LDR resistors (voltage divider schema) are used take a light value on the analog pin.
+ADC resolution - 12 bits (values from 0 to 4095).

 ### Images:
 ![prototype](images/0001.jpg)